isomerpages/enterprisesg-switch/pages/About SWITCH.md

 Through the open exchange of new ideas, vibrant networks and a line-up of innovation-centric activities, SWITCH provides a global platform to catalyse meaningful collaboration between different fields and markets.
 The focus industries include healthcare &amp; biomedical sciences, smart cities &amp; urban solutions, trade &amp; connectivity, and emerging sustainable technologies.

-In 2021, SWITCH saw over 15,000 participants from 42 markets, with more than 600 international thought leaders at over 200 conferences and masterclass sessions.
-SWITCH is organised by Enterprise Singapore and supported by the National Research Foundation (NRF).
+In 2022, SWITCH saw over 9,000 in-person attendees including C-Suites, founders, and directors from global markets like the United States, Japan and Germany.
+SWITCH is organized by Enterprise Singapore and supported by the National Research Foundation Singapore (NRF) of the Prime Minister’s Office.

  <center><iframe width="560" height="315" src="https://www.youtube.com/embed/MNNaTAO6dMg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></center>

-In its seventh edition in 2022, SWITCH will return as a fully physical conference, featuring various innovation programmes including the SLINGSHOT Startup Pitching Sector Finals and Grand Finals, a Sectoral Thought Leadership Stage, Market Access Sessions as well as Industry Exhibition Showcases and Roundtable sessions.
+In its eighth edition in 2023, SWITCH returns with various innovation programmes including the SLINGSHOT startup pitching sector finals and grand finals, a sectoral thought leadership stage, market access sessions as well as industry exhibition showcases and roundtable sessions.